-The moment we decide the trip to the Great Smokey Mountain for Memorial Day long weekend I had started searching where we can go and what to explore.
-When I saw pictures of the view you can see from Charlie’s Bunion, I have decided to do hiking on the Appalachian Trail till Charlie’s Bunion.
-Before planning your hiking trip get all your required gears for hiking as it will be an 8-mile round trip.
-You can check my post on hiking essential
+When we decided on the Great Smokey Mountain Memorial Day long weekend trip, I started searching where we could go and what to explore.
+When I saw pictures of the view from Charlie’s Bunion, I decided to go hiking Charlie’s Bunion.
+The Appalachian Trail is more than 2000 miles long and one of the longest hiking-only footpaths in the world.
+It ranges from Maine to Georgia.
+Charlie’s Bunion is a small part of the Appalachian Trail in Smoky Mountain National Park.
+Before planning your hiking trip, get all your required gear for hiking, as it will be an 8-mile round trip.
+You can check my post on hiking essentials.

 How to get there?

-- They have a big parking lot, but it gets full, as this place is famous among hikers and travelers for an incredible view.
+- They have a big parking lot, but it gets full, as this place is famous among hikers and travelers for its incredible view.

 Must follow tips for Hiking at Charlie’s Bunion